 To quantify the quality of a WDI database indicator, we have created some metrics that help us understand the temporal coverage, geographical coverage, completeness, and usage of the indicator.
 Individuals looking to propose a new indicator to be included in the WDI must submit information about each metric to be considered for inclusion.

-To briefly summarize, when starting with the principles that the indicators included in the WDI should be open, relevant, have good coverage, and be high quality, a set of criteria naturally emerge.
-These include both qualitative and quantitative criteria.
+The WDI guiding principles for inclusion of an indicators in the WDI are that they should be open, relevant, have good coverage, and be high quality.
+These guiding principles include both qualitative and quantitative criteria.